OliverKrr/gtest-runner/FEATURES.md

 ![Re-run test](resources/screenshots/run.png)

 - You can manually re-run a test at any time by right-clicking on it and selecting `Run Test` or with `F5`
-- You can run all tests with corresponding button in tool bar or with `F6` (toggle `Run tests synchronous and not parallel` option to disable parallel test execution)
+- You can run all tests with corresponding button in toolbar or with `F6` (toggle `Run tests synchronous and not parallel` option to disable parallel test execution)
+- Use `Run Failed Tests` (`F3`) and `Run All Failed Tests` (`F4`) to re-run only the failed tests
+	- This will create a temporary `gtest-filter` to run only the failed tests
+    - The temporary filter is logged to the console

 ## Re-run specific Test Suite or Case

 ![Re-run Test Case](resources/screenshots/run2.png)
 ![Re-run Test Suite](resources/screenshots/run3.png)

-- Runs the test suite or case with a pre-defined `gtest-filter`.
+- Runs the test suite or case with a temporary `gtest-filter`.
 So that only a sub-set of tests are run
-- If you want to run all tests again, than run `AllTests` or clearing the `gtest-filter` manually next to the test executable
+- The temporary filter is logged to the console

 ## Kill test